vahtyah/Tanks/README.md

 Since the project is not yet complete, there may be some bugs or issues during testing.
 I’m actively working to fix them and will update them as soon as possible.

 ## 3. Latest Demo
-The latest demo link (the CV might have old demos):
+The latest demo link (the CV have old demos):
 [Demo Link](https://youtu.be/P1_RLRtm75s)

 ## 4. Incorrect GitHub Link